 These are Art Awards.
 Although written text may be included, students need to be aware that relying on it to convey the meaning of a human right may detract from the effectiveness of their visual image.

-For both the Primary and Secondary Awards:
+For Upper Primary, Junior Secondary and Senior Secondary Awards:

 Why become involved?